anurag-snh/anurag-snh/README.md

 ### Hi there 👋

-## 🔭 I’m currently working on React
+## 🔭 I’m currently working on React.js

+## 🌱 I’m currently learning Next.js

 <!--
 **anurag-snh/anurag-snh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.